 RC crawling competition can be intimidating for beginners, but it is definitely not as complicated as the racing scene.
 It is important to check the local club rules and see if there is anything you need to change on your rig before showing up to a Rock crawling event.

 On getting to the event, it is mandatory to check in with the event organizers and register, then they will check your vehicle to make sure that your rig is within legal restrictions.
 After the registration and inspection process, there will be a brief driver’s meeting where judges go offer some basic rules and tell you how things are run that day.

 The second way is called “free for all” course set up, it is mostly used by larger Rock crawling clubs.
 How it works is that three or four courses will be set up and you decide when you want to run each one, all you need do is show up to the course and sign in with the judge.
-You are expected to complete all the courses by a certain time restriction.
+You are expected to complete all the courses by a certain time restricted, so goofing around is not an option you need to get on with it and really fast.
 If you do badly at one course, don’t press the panic button yet you can always make up for it on another course.
-At the end of the race the judges will tally up the scores and the person with the least amount of penalties will win.
+At the end of the race the judges will tally up the score and the person with the least amount of penalties will win.

 Keys to success

-The right attitude: In RC crawling competitions, attitude is everything.
-The first thing you should realize is that RC rock crawling is far more laidback compared to tradition RC racing.
+In RC crawling competitions, attitude is everything.
+The first thing you should realize is that RC rock crawling is far more laid back compared to tradition RC racing.
 It is only as serious as you make it.
 Don’t confuse worry with concentration, you need to concentrate.
 If you worry about making mistakes, you will focus on the possible mistake and be highly likely to make it.

 Typical camp day